Nikhil-Behera/pro1/README.md

-Just a basic starting program in C.
+Here you will get the files created (mainly) on the basis of structures in C.